Bamberg County DUI Court Process

 What to Bring to Court

-• Any Documentation: Any relevant documents related to your case, such as police reports, BAC test results, or proof of insurance.
+• Any documentation: Any relevant documents related to your case, such as police reports or witness statements.

 Local Court Procedures